amarnani121/auto-annotated-portfolio/content/pages/projects/project-one.md

 date: '2025-01-22'
 client: webapp
 description: >-
-  "Age Calculator Web App"This user-friendly web application simplifies age calculation with precision and style.
-Designed with a strong focus on user experience, it features dynamic, visually pleasing colors that adapt to the user's preferences.
-Whether you're tracking birthdays, anniversaries, or milestones, the app delivers accurate results with an intuitive interface.
-The elegant design ensures accessibility and engagement, making it perfect for all users.
+  "Age Calculator Web App"  A sleek and intuitive web app designed to calculate age precisely.
+With dynamic, visually appealing colors and a user-friendly interface, it delivers a seamless experience for all users.
+Perfect for quick and accurate age tracking!
 media:
   type: ImageBlock
   url: /images/Screenshot 2025-01-23 192516.png